-Asian and Middle Eastern inspired contemporary music for voice and guitar
+Contemporary music inspired by Asian and Middle Eastern poetry for voice and guitar

 Performers: William George, tenor; and Michael Strutt, guitar

 3. The Gentle Waves Pavillion

 William George – Three Moon Songs of Li-Po*

 7. The Drinker, The Moon & His Shadow

 8. The Moon At Jade Pass

 10. With a bit of madness